astoilkov/use-local-storage-state/readme.md

 ### createLocalStorageStateHook(key, defaultValue?)

-Returns a hook to be used in multiple places.
-[Example](#create-local-storage-state-hook-example)
+Returns a hook to be used in multiple places – [example](#create-local-storage-state-hook-example).

 #### key